zergar/quarto-pvldb/README.md

 # Association of Computing Machinery (ACM)

-This Quarto format will help you create documents for the Association of Computing Machinery.
+This Quarto format will help you create documents for the Proceedings of the International Conference on Very Large Data Bases (PVLDB).
+The [template](https://github.com/cwida/pvldbstyle/archive/master.zip) is based on the Article Template of the Association for Computing Machinery.
 To learn more about ACM publications, see [ACM's Information for Authors page](https://www.acm.org/publications/authors/information-for-authors).
 For more about Quarto and how to use format extensions, see <https://quarto.org/docs/journals/>.

 ## Creating a New Article